-More correctly it is a Flight Experience with trial membership.
-We offer, for the princely sum of £90, one long flight or up to three shorter flights, depending on flying conditions on th day, plus 2 month’s trial membership of the club.
+More correctly it is a Flight Experience with Temporary Membership.
+We offer, for the princely sum of £105, one long flight or up to three shorter flights, depending on flying conditions on the day, plus 2 month’s Temporary Membership of the club.
 Hopefully within that time you can decide if you want to learn to fly, or not.
-You pay club rates for flying (see Fees tab) and you will be a member of the club for the duration of your trial membership.
+You pay club rates for flying (see Fees tab) and you will be a member of the club for the duration of your Temporary Membership.
 As a member training is free, yes, FREE, all you pay for are launches and minutes in the air.

 What else do I get?

-As part of your introduction we offer one long or up to three short flights as part of your trial membership fee.
-Your trial membership starts from the date you take your first flight with us.
+As part of your introduction we offer one long or up to three short flights as part of your Temporary Membership fee.
+Your Temporary Membership starts from the date you take your first flight with us.

 Gliding is weather dependant and we fly all year round, every weekend and Public holiday, except Christmas day.
 A word of warning, it can be adictive, once you’ve tried it.

 Gliders are unpowered aircraft and weights and balances are important.
 The person flying should weigh less than 16 stones (224lb or 102kg) when fully dressed and fed (as opposed to normal procedure of weighing yourself wearing only socks!).
 You should also be able to see out of the cockpit, so between 5ft and 6ft (152cm – 183cm) in height, although your leg to body length has a part to play as you could be 6ft 5ins with a shorter body and longer legs and fly comfortably.
 We don’t want your head to be in contact with the canopy.